asiamina/A-Course-on-Digital-Forensics/README.md

 ## Course Update
+(December 2022) A tutorial on practicing vulnerability detections on vulnerable websites offered by VulnHub.com is created.

+(December 2022) A tutorial on using SQL to query SNORT log file is created.

+(December 2022) An extensive tuorial on disk image cration/analysis using DISK EXPLORER NTFS.vR DRIVEvWINHEXvACCESS DATA FTK is created.
+A disk image (dd file) of size 1.02 GB is also created.

 (December 2022) A large set of hands-on experiences (18 samples) on malicious APK files created.

 (December 2022) A large set of hands-on experiences (18 samples) on malicious PDF files created.